 I was part of the second cohort of public health scholars, graduating in 2016.
 The scholars program was more than just a program but really became a family for me and graduating was an incredibly bittersweet time.
 After graduating I started in a post-baccalaureate fellowship at the National Institutes of Health (NIH) right up the road from AU in Bethesda, MD.
 This training program is preparing me for medical or graduate school (or in my case, hopefully both!).
 My time in the three year program and at American prepared me incredibly well to work at NIH because of the strong foundation in public health I have and my ability to bring that knowledge to the table at a large research center.
 Additionally, my experience at AU and my background in public health made me stand out as a candidate for the fellowship, and I later learned that it was a large contributing factor because of the unique perspective I would be able to bring.
 I couldn’t be happier with my time at AU and how it prepared me for a career in public health!

-This coming school year, I will be serving with City Year DC, an education organization that provides support in under-resourced schools to help students reach their full potential and increase graduation rates.
-I am looking forward to tutoring and mentoring students in a D.C. public school, and I know I will be able to use my public health background to understand the health disparities that students in high poverty communities face.
-I am also applying to medical school and MD/MPH programs in order to pursue a career that combines medicine and public health.
-I will always be glad I chose to become a part of the Public Health Scholars Program because of the opportunities it has given and continues to give me as I pursue my interests within public health.
-The support from our directors and advisors is phenomenal, as they truly care not only about tailoring the program to our best interests, but getting to know us on an individual level.
-I experienced three years with a cohort of highly motivated students that have diverse passions but are linked by the common goal of immersion in the field of public health.
+I will always be glad that I participated in the Public Health Scholars program because of the opportunities it gave me to pursue my interests within public health.
+The support from our director and faculty advisors is phenomenal, as they truly care not only about tailoring the program to our best interests, but getting to know us on an individual level.
+I experienced three years of college with a cohort of highly motivated students that had diverse populations but were linked by the common goal of immersion in the field of public health.
 During our first semester at AU, we took the Public Health Scholars Lab class together, which allowed us to volunteer at organizations in DC that have an impact on public health.
-One of the places I volunteered at was the Next Step Public Charter School, which provides students facing extraordinary challenges a chance to continue their education.
-I continued to volunteer after that first semester at Next Step, and the connection between education and health has become one of my passions.
-Moreover, I had the opportunity to study abroad in Manipal, India during the fall semester of my second year.
-This was one of my favorite semesters: in between weekly trips to public health facilities, I conducted research in malnutrition at a pediatric clinic, went on a 10-day travel week across Southern India, and took painting and dance classes.
-Overall, the Public Health Scholars Programs has enabled me to fully engage with what I love about public health and has prepared me for a lifetime of service.
+One of the places I volunteered at was the Next Step Public Charter School, which serves a student population facing extraordinary challenges.
+I continued to volunteer at Next Step throughout my time in D.C., and the connection between education and health continues to be one of my passions.

 I am so grateful for the opportunities that American University and the Public Health Scholars Program have afforded me.
 I know these programs have been a perfect fit for me.
 One of my favorite things about the program is the students in the cohorts.
 Everyone in program specifically chose the three year track because they are incredibly passionate about public health and want to make a difference in the world.
 Each cohort lives together during freshman year building a sense of community that follows you through the program.
 I have very fond memories of late night debates in the hallways of the dorms about how the anti-vaccination movement makes no sense.